-At Hughes, we offer a wide variety of semi-automated and fully-automated equipment for companies that are interested in bringing automation to their distribution centers:
+At Hughes, we offer a wide variety of semi-automated and fully-automated equipment for small businesses that are interested in getting started with automation to their distribution centers:

 - Cappers and Fillers: for bottling everything from pharmaceuticals to beverages to household products – and everything in between